snoyberg/file-embed/README.md

 └── cabal.project
 ```

-you can embedd a file as follows:
+you can embed a file as follows:

 ```haskell
 -- file: Main.hs